 Julie mocked her.
 “Right, don't mess with our meal ticket.
 Admit it, you married him for his money, and you'll do anything to hold on to him, even suck up to his dumpy daughter.”

-Allison wrapped an arm around Kenni who'd sunk into herself; reverting to the shy, uncertain girl we'd met the day before.
+Allison wrapped an arm around Kenni, who reverted to the shy, uncertain girl we'd met the day before.

 Frederick's blazing eyes shifted to Heather, who pulled herself straight and smiled.
 “I don’t deny it.
 My first husband ran off, leaving us nothing.
 A single mom with a high school education doesn't have much of a future.
 Then you stepped in,” the little-girl voice caught, “my white knight who dates girls half my age while I'm home alone with my vodka.”

-Theresa took up one of Heather's hands.
-"Your husband loves you," she said, "but the pressures of work and the drama at home make him doubt his worth to you."
+Theresa wrapped Heather’s hands in hers.
+“Your husband loves you,” she said, “but the drama at home makes him doubt his value to you.”